GrahamDB/ansible_slapd/README.md

     adapt to other distro
   * ldap_service     - name of service unit file - slapd
   * ldap_user        - slapd service account
-  * import_data      - bool - control wether we import initial data from LDIF files you will have put in templates subdirectory.
-Default No
   * ldap_schemas     - list of additionnal schema names to load - default cosine
   * ldap_replication_consumer - bool -true to setup a replication consumer
   * ldap_replication_provider - bool -true to setup a replication provider